Rishinroy2000/Coffee_Sales_Dashboard/README.md

 I developed a comprehensive project in Excel, creating multiple tables and a dashboard to analyze the data.
 This process included several steps like data preprocessing, data cleaning and data visualization.
 # ☕ Coffee Sales Dashboard (March to July)

-📊 A Power BI dashboard visualizing coffee sales trends over five months.
+📊 A MS Excel dashboard visualizing coffee sales trends over five months.
 This project showcases how to analyze sales performance using interactive charts, slicers, and time-based metrics.

 ---